 Black Pepper Essential Oil

-Black pepper (Piper nigrum) is an ancient spice native to the mountains of India.1 For centuries, this spice has been traded internationally and has been used widely as a flavoring in food.1 Today, the black pepper plant is grown around the world, and it is the source of black pepper essential oil.2
+Black pepper (Piper nigrum) is an ancient spice native to the mountains of India.1 For centuries, this spice has been traded internationally and has been used widely as a flavouring in food.1 Today, the black pepper plant is grown around the world, and it is the source of black pepper essential oil.2

 Black pepper essential oil has a spicy and notably sharp aroma.
 It is derived from the fruit of the black pepper plant, which is picked after 6-7 months of growth when the berries are red.
 The berries are then dried and powdered, and the oil is extracted using steam distillation.2,4